 Servings: 12 eggs

-• 1 pair of nylon stockings OR foil
+• 1 pair nylon stockings, or foil

 • A few sprigs of fresh herbs, parsley, cilantro, etc.

-• 12 white eggs
+• 12 white eggs, room temperature*

 • About 1/2 of a plastic grocery bag of yellow onion peels